tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Open a query tool in `sales_db` and copy and paste the code from schema.sql and seed.sql to create and populate a new table named `sales`.
 Then explain the following:

-* Select statements read the data from the table and outputs the specified columns.
+* Select statements read the data from the table and output the specified columns.

 * Deletions and updates are made where the conditions are met.